We ask all Bristol councillors to do the same.

 We call for a just political settlement and we ask Bristol’s political representatives to add their voices to this call.

-As a City of Sanctuary, we will all work together to ensure the
+As a City of Sanctuary, we will all work together to ensure the safety of all our communities – Muslim and Jewish alike and are ready to welcome refugees from Gaza.

 Started by: Bristol Palestine Solidarity Campaign

-This ePetition runs from 02/11/2023 to 14/12/2023.
+This ePetition ran from 02/11/2023 to 09/01/2024 and has now finished.

-4795 people have signed this ePetition.
+5466 people signed this ePetition.